 Review sensitivity analyses conducted following the SEDAR 15 Review and consider whether changes from baseline assumptions are warranted.
 Fully document any such changes that may be proposed.

-Review the selectivity patterns applied in the baseline assessment and the post-review sensitivities of alternative selectivity patterns and determine the most appropriate selectivity patterns for use in the update assessment.
+Review the selectivity patterns applied in the baseline assessment and the post-review sensitivities of alternative selectivity patterns and determine the most appropriate selectivity patterns to be applied to data for years following the benchmark terminal year (2006).

 4. Estimate and provide complete tables of stock parameters, including but not necessarily limited to the following: